joshsambrano/clinical-trial-simulator/README.md

 This project is an interactive Shiny application that simulates a two-arm randomized clinical trial and shows how different study design choices affect time-to-event analysis.: This project utilizes the following: **simulated patient-level data**, **Kaplan-Meier curves**, a **log-rank test**, and **Cox proportional hazards regression** to demonstrate treatment effects and survival differences.

 ## Research objective
-To help users understand how randomized clinical trial design choices influence survival analysis results, including:
+To help the person using this app understand how randomized clinical trial design choices influence survival analysis results, including:
 - survival curves,
 - estimated treatment hazard ratios,
 - statistical significance,
-- censoring patterns,
 - and proportional hazards diagnostics.

 ## Core methods
 The app uses the following statistical tools:
 1. **Simulated survival data generation** under an exponential time-to-event model.
-2. **Kaplan-Meier estimation** for survival probability under censoring.
+2. **Kaplan-Meier estimation** for survival probability.
 3. **Log-rank test** to compare survival curves between treatment groups.
 4. **Cox proportional hazards regression** to estimate the adjusted treatment effect.
-5. **Schoenfeld residual diagnostics (`cox.zph`)** to assess the proportional hazards assumption.
+5. **Residual diagnostics (`cox.zph`)** to assess the proportional hazards assumption.

 ## Inputs users can change
 - total sample size,